 We publish lyrical philosophy, experimental fiction/poetry/non-fiction, dark humor, classical forms, and innovations in craft.
 We do not publish contemporary realist fiction.
 If you think your work is a good fit, please read on for more details.

 We love work that is linguistically, intellectually, and emotionally demanding of the reader.
 We want literary fiction that grows in complexity upon each visitation.
-Writers we admire are Zadie Smith, Virginia Woolf, Tom Wolfe, Charles Dickens, Thomas Mann, Robert Musil, Tom Stoppard, Vladimir Nabokov and James Baldwin.
+Writers we admire are Virginia Woolf, Toni Morrison, Aphra Behn, Charles Dickens, Thomas Mann, Robert Musil, W.B.
+Yeats, and W.H.
+Auden.
 We are not concerned with genre distinctions—send us the best you have; we want only for it to be thoughtful, intelligent, and beautiful.

 We accept fiction, creative non-fiction, excerpts, screenplays, stageplays, fragments, meanderings, philosophy and poetry.
 Your submission should not exceed 50 pages.